 All excursion staff and where appropriate, students, must be familiar with emergency procedures for each excursion.

-Planning must cover arrangements if the excursion needs to be cancelled or recalled (for example, due to forecast severe weather conditions, changes to DFAT travel advice or an emergency).
+Planning must cover arrangements if the excursion needs to be cancelled, recalled or altered (for example, due to forecast severe weather conditions, changes to DFAT travel advice or an emergency).
 This should include arrangements for communicating with parents.

 Overseas Travel Requirements

 The Smartraveller website is the Australian Government, Department of Foreign Affairs and Trade (DFAT), travel advisory and consular assistance service.
 This site also provides useful travel information and tips see: